martinjrobins/diffsol/book/src/specify/trait/parameters.md

 - You want to calculate the gradient of a loss function with respect to that parameter using an adjoint sensitivity solver.

 This decision can be made on a per-parameter basis.
-You can select which parameters of your model you want to tell diffsol about, and which parameters you don't, on a case-by-case basis.
-Just make sure you are consistent on the number of parameters that you are reporting to diffsol, and in which order, when you implement `get/set_params` and the `*Sens` traits.
+You can select which parameters of your model you want to tell diffsol about, and which parameters you don't.
+Just make sure you are consistent on the number and ordering of the parameters that you are reporting to diffsol, when you implement `get/set_params` and the `*Sens` traits.

 ## Varying parameters